 For millions of subscribers, Netflix is worth the cost of membership.
 Its library of movies and TV series is bigger than those of all its major competitors except for Amazon, but the Netflix library is curated, uncluttered and streamlined on a user-friendly platform.

 Its original content leads the industry and includes everything from stand-up comedy to original horror series.
 Netflix studio productions routinely bring home major awards that until recently were reserved for the likes of HBO and the big Hollywood studios.

 There are, however, some drawbacks.
 Netflix doesn’t offer live TV, which means it’s purely an add-on for anyone who enjoys traditional channel-surfing.
 It is not a cable alternative for cord-cutters and provides only a stand-alone service.

-Prime Video, for example, comes as part of a bundle of services packaged into the standard Amazon Prime subscription.
+Prime Video, for example, comes as part of a bundle of services packaged into the standard Amazon Prime subscription and the NFL’s Thursday night football offering.
 Hulu’s library of content and original programming is included with its live TV streaming service.
 Therefore, anyone who already subscribes to Prime or Hulu — or one of the many other streaming services with overlapping content — might have a hard time justifying an a la carte subscription to Netflix when looking for places to trim the household budget.